 - In-house Engine Dynamometer.

-A wide range of opportunities exist for motive power technicians in the area of manufacturing production and design, service repair and retail parts.
-There is also job potential in automotive service, counter sales, research and development and quality control.
-Motive Power Technicians are excellent candidates for automotive service technician, truck and coach and heavy-duty technician apprenticeship positions.
+A wide range of opportunities exists for motive power technicians in the area of automotive service and counter sales.
+Motive Power Technicians are excellent candidates for many automotive service technician, truck and coach and heavy-duty technician apprenticeship positions.

-Upon successful completion of the program, graduates can present their college diploma to their employer and the Ministry of Advanced Education and Skills Development (MAESD) for 310S Automotive Service Technician (AST) Level One completion consideration.
+Upon successful completion of the program, graduates can present their college diploma to their employer and the Ministry of Advanced Education and Skills.

 OSSD with the majority of courses at the College (C), University (U), University/College (M) or Open (O) level plus: